ckeditor/ckeditor5/docs/tutorial/editor.md

 ### `getData()` and `setData()`

-Open the page in the browser and open the console.
-Inside the console run the following code:
+Open the page in your browser and open the console.
+Inside the console, run the following code:

 ```js
 editor.getData();
 ```

-It should print the `<p>Hello world!</p>` text which is the current content of the editor.
-Notice the opening and closing `<p>` tags.
-The `getData()` returns the resulting HTML content of the editor, not the content you see in the UI.
+It should print the text `<p>Hello world!</p>`, which is the current content of the editor.
+Note the opening and closing `<p>` tags.
+The`getData()` returns the resulting HTML content of the editor, not the content you see in the UI.
 This is explained in more detail in the following chapters of the tutorial.

 You can also use the `setData()` method to change the content of the editor programmatically.